jerolon/FitBit_Tracker_Data_Analytics_Practice/0_Fit_Bit_Tracker_Data_Sorting_and_Filtering.md

 ### Daily activity data

-I am loading the Ids as character because summary statistics like mean or meadian are irrelevant whereas string comparisons like do all have the same amount of characters and how many are unique are important.
+I am loading the Ids as character because summary statistics like mean or median are irrelevant whereas string comparisons like “do all Ids have the same amount of characters” and “how many are unique” are important to know for knowing about the data integrity.

 ``` r
 data_path <- "../Fitabase Data 4.12.16-5.12.16/"